EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 No, the scope of a variable does not include the initializer for variables declared later in the same block statement.

 > Exercise 4.26 [★★★] Extend the solution to the preceding exercise so that procedures declared in a single block
-> aremutually recursive.
+> are mutually recursive.
 Consider restricting the language so that the variable declarations in a block are followed by
 > the procedure declarations.

 Solution is implemented [here](https://github.com/EFanZh/EOPL-Exercises/blob/master/solutions/exercise-4.26.rkt).